cypress-io/cypress-documentation/source/guides/references/migration-guide.md

 ## Chai upgrade

-Mocha was upgraded from `3.5.0` to `4.3.0`, which includes a number of breaking changes and new features outlined in {% url "Chai's migration guide" https://github.com/chaijs/chai/issues/781 %}.
+Chai was upgraded from `3.5.0` to `4.2.0`, which includes a number of breaking changes and new features outlined in {% url "Chai's migration guide" https://github.com/chaijs/chai/issues/781 %}.
 Some changes you might notice are described below.

 ### {% fa fa-warning red %} Breaking Change: assertions expecting numbers